Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Ordered Indexed Marking Semantics

 \subsection{Ordered indexed marking and causality-based semantics}

-Given a transition sequence $\sigma$ of a net $N(m_0)$, there is an operational preorder on tokens obtained by Definition \ref{firing-sequence-oim}, and a preorder $\leq_\pi$ derived from the causal net $C$ of a process $\pi$ which models that execution.
+If $\pi = (C, \rho)$ is a process of a marked net $N(m_0)$ and $k_0$ is the initial indexed marking for $N(m_0)$ (i.e. $\alpha(k_0) = m_0$ and $k_0$ is closed), we also say that $\pi$ is a process of $N(k_0)$.
+Given a firing sequence of a net $N(k_0)$, there is an operational preorder on tokens obtained by Definition \ref{firing-sequence-oim}, and a preorder $\leq_\pi$ derived from the causal net $C$ of a process $\pi$ which models that execution.